Studio Notes

 Human-Centred Design in the AI Age

 It’s 2026 and the fourth industrial revolution is well and truly underway.
-As Artificial Intelligence becomes embedded in everyday tools, workflows and decision-making, we are still working out what it means to coexist with it.
+As Artificial Intelligence becomes embedded in everyday tools, workflows and decision-making, we are working out how coexist with it.

 From the Gutenberg printing press in 1440 to the rise of the internet and now AI, each technological shift has expanded human capability.
 In the 1960s, computers emerged as specialist tools.
 In the 1990s, personal computing became mainstream.
 In the 2000s, Human-Centred Design and Design Thinking gained traction as ways to ensure products and services were built around real human needs.

-Now that AI can generate insights, content and even decisions, it beckons the question if AI can “think”, does it replace Human-Centred Design, or can they coexist?
+Now that AI can generate insights, content and even decisions, it beckons the question if AI can ‘think’, does it replace Human-Centred Design and Design Thinking?

 AI systems are only as good as the problems they are pointed at.
 Automating the wrong thing, scaling a broken process, or optimising purely for efficiency may create risk.